Thank you for choosing Lepore Comprehensive Dentistry in Dunedin, Florida, as your home for your dentistry needs!

-	Dr. Lepore will perform a thorough evaluation on all of your teeth, as well as evaluate your TMJ, lymph nodes, and perform an oral cancer screening.
-Additionally, Dr. Lepore and his team will evaluate you for signs of airway disorder, otherwise known as obstructive sleep apnea.
+Dr. Lepore or Dr. Dougherty will thoroughly evaluate all of your teeth, assess your TMJ and lymph nodes, and perform an oral cancer screening.
+Additionally, they will evaluate you for signs of airway disorder, otherwise known as obstructive sleep apnea.

-Should you need treatment, our treatment coordinator and Dr. Lepore are here to answer any questions that you have.
+Should you need treatment, our treatment coordinator, alongside Drs.
+Lepore and Dougherty are here to answer any questions that you have.
 We encourage you to schedule a consultation to discuss your dental needs.